 All documents should be submitted in English, although translation of certificates and diplomas is not required.

-There are two rounds per year (May and November).
-The closing date for the next round of applications is May 31.
+There are two rounds per year with deadlines on May 31st and November 30th.
 To apply on-line, please visit the ESO recruitment portal.
 Review of the applications, including the references, will begin immediately.
 Incomplete applications will not be considered.
 Candidates will be notified of the results about 2 months after the submission deadline, and successful applicants can begin their studentships between August and March of the next year for the May round, and between March and August for the November round.

 What you can expect from us